My Octopus Teacher

-My Octopus Teacher is a 2020 Netflix Original documentary film directed by Pippa Ehrlich and James Reed, which documents a year spent by filmmaker Craig Foster forging a relationship with a wild common octopus in a South African kelp forest.
-At the 93rd Academy Awards, it won the award for Best Documentary Feature.
+My Octopus Teacher is a 2020 Netflix Original documentary film directed by Pippa Ehrlich and James Reed.
+It documents a year spent by filmmaker Craig Foster forging a relationship with a wild common octopus in a South African kelp forest.
+The film won Best Documentary Feature at the 93rd Academy Awards.

 Synopsis

 In 2018, Craig Foster began free-diving in a cold underwater kelp forest at a remote location in False Bay, near Cape Town, South Africa.
 The location was near Simon's Town on the Cape Peninsula, which is exposed to the cold Benguela current of the Atlantic Ocean.

-He started to document his experiences and, in time, met a curious young octopus that captured his attention.
+Foster started to document his experiences, and, in time, met a curious young octopus that captured his attention.
 The film shows Foster's growing intimate relationship with the octopus as he follows her around for nearly a year.
-They form a bond where she plays with Foster and allows him into her world to see how she sleeps, lives, and eats.
+They form an individual bond, and she plays with Foster and allows him into her world to see how she sleeps, lives, and eats.
 She frequently has to defend herself against pyjama sharks.
-In one attack upon her, the octopus loses an arm, and retreats to her den to recover, slowly regenerating the arm over three months.
+In one attack, the octopus loses an arm, and she then retreats to her den to recover, slowly regenerating the arm over three months.
 In a later shark attack, she shows an incredibly improved creativity to survive, including sticking on the shark's back.
 After mating with a male octopus and producing numerous eggs, she dies naturally while tending to her eggs.
 Later, a shark scavenges her dead body and carries it off.

 Foster describes the effect of this mentorship-like relationship the octopus provided him, teaching him a lesson on the fragility of life and humanity's connection with nature.
-This transfers to Foster creating a deeper bond with his son, Tom Foster, as his son develops as a diver and marine biology student.
+This transfers to Foster creating a deeper bond with his son, Tom, as the boy develops as a diver and marine biology student.

 Production

-In partnership with Sea Change Project, Off The Fence and ZDF Enterprises, My Octopus Teacher was executively produced by Ellen Windemuth.
+In partnership with The Sea Change Project, Off The Fence, and ZDF Enterprises, My Octopus Teacher was executive produced by Ellen Windemuth.
 It was directed by Pippa Ehrlich and James Reed.
-Cinematography was directed by underwater cameraman Roger Horrocks with footage from Craig Foster and Roger Horrocks.
-A smaller amount of underwater footage, not shown in the film, but filmed by the same pairing at the same location, had been shown previously on Blue Planet II, episode 5.
+Cinematography was handled by underwater cameraman Roger Horrocks, with additional footage from Craig Foster and Roger Horrocks; some underwater footage, not shown in the film, but filmed by the pair at the same location, had previously been included in Episode 5 of Blue Planet II (2017).

-Foster was also a producer via his involvement with the Sea Change Project, and his wife, Indian environmental journalist Swati Thiyagarajan, was production manager for the film.
+Foster was also the film's producer, via his involvement with The Sea Change Project, and his wife, Indian environmental journalist Swati Thiyagarajan, was the production manager.

-The film, which Foster began filming in 2018, was ten years in the making and was the first South African nature documentary to be a Netflix Original.
+The film, which Foster began filming in 2018, was years in the making, and was the first South African nature documentary to be a Netflix Original.

-Release and reception
+Reception and legacy

-My Octopus Teacher was released on 7 September 2020 on Netflix.
+My Octopus Teacher was released for streaming on Netflix on 7 September 2020.